fastpdfservices/fastpdf-csharp/FastPDFService.NetStandard2.1/README.md

-# FastPDF C# Package (.NET 6.0)
+# FastPDF C# Package (.NET Standard 2.1)

 Welcome to **FastPDFService** C# Package, the versatile and quick solution for your PDF rendering needs.
 This package is a SDK for https://fastpdfservice.com REST API.
-Requires .NET 6.0 or newer.
+Requires .NET Standard 2.1.

 *You have to register to [fastpdfservice.com](https://fastpdfservice.com) to obtain an API key*